 Screening method.
-The difference between conventional ultrasound and screening.
-Decoding of screening for congenital hypothyroidism
+The difference between a regular ultrasound and screening.
+Explanation of screening for congenital hypothyroidism

-Screening is one of the most accurate and modern research.
-The doctor may prescribe a screening of the heart, liver, stomach, examination of the mammary glands in women, screening to determine the pathologies of pregnancy.
-Each procedure must be medically justified.
+Screening is one of the most accurate and modern studies.
+The doctor may prescribe screening of the heart, liver, stomach, examination of the mammary glands in women, screening to determine pregnancy pathologies.
+Each procedure must be justified from a medical point of view.

 Recently, all categories of the population have been screened.
-This procedure is called prophylactic medical examination, and all residents of the country participate in it.
+This procedure is called medical examination, and all residents of the country participate in it.
 General screening allows early detection of many serious diseases.
-The standard procedure includes:
+IN standard procedure includes:

-• Screening itself, that is, collecting data about the patient, his health status, chronic diseases, allergies and other features of the body, measuring height and weight.
-All data are entered into the patient's questionnaire and medical record;
+• The screening itself, that is, collecting data about the patient, his state of health, chronic diseases, allergies and other characteristics of the body, measuring height and weight.
+All data is entered into the form and medical card patient;

 • Blood pressure measurement;

-• Blood sampling from a vein and from a finger for analysis for glucose, cholesterol, and biochemical analysis;
+• Taking blood from a vein and from a finger to analyze the level of glucose, cholesterol, and biochemical analysis;

 • Fluorography;